The 30-Second Quick Start

 Chain Break

-A Chain Break triggers when 5 cards in a row share the same exercise OR the same number.
-When this happens, both players do the workout together.
+A Chain Break triggers when five cards in the chain share the same exercise OR the same number — in any order.
+When it happens, everyone does the workout together.
+That's the best part.

 Winning

-Winner: The player with the most cards in their win pile.
+The winner: the player with the most cards in their win pile.
+Tie?
+Compare total value — fitness cards count their rep number, power cards count 4 points.

 Intensity Levels